 CH stations began to be set up overseas as well.
 Of course that meant that they had to be called "Chain Overseas (CO)" and not "Chain Home", and had some minor differences from CH.

-* By this time, Watson-Watt was no longer in charge at Bawdsey Manor.
+* By that time, Watson-Watt was no longer in charge at Bawdsey Manor.
 He had been promoted to a high-level technical management job at the Air Ministry in May 1938, and direction of Bawdsey Manor passed on to A.P.
 Rowe, whose memo of four years earlier had put everything in motion.

 Bawdsey staffers were not entirely happy about the change in management.
 Rowe was not a technical person and was a humorless, no-nonsense type.
-In considerable compensation, however, he was conscientious with his people and had a high regard for their abilities, if stuffy about rules.
+In considerable compensation, however, he was conscientious with his people and had a high regard for their abilities, if stuffy about the rules.
 He was also a very efficient administrator, and skilled at organizational politics.
 Finally, he believed in the unchained exchange of ideas, organizing "Sunday Soviets" where staff could say what they liked and trade ideas, even crazy ones, among themselves and with users in the military services.

-* The inaccuracy of Chain Home led to Eddie Bowen's interest in airborne radar, which he named "Airborne Interception (AI)".
+BACK_TO_TOP* The inaccuracy of Chain Home led to Eddie Bowen's interest in airborne radar, which he named "Airborne Interception (AI)".
 CH was able to guide fighter pilots to the general vicinity of intruders, but it was up to the pilots to find and attack them after that.
 In clear weather the pilots could see intruders easily enough, but the weather in the UK doesn't stay clear for long, and of course the pilots were almost helpless at night.
 Bowen felt that AI would help them cut through the murk and the dark.

 A more experienced engineer might have been reluctant to take on such a job.
 The electronics for a CH station filled up rooms and soaked up massive amounts of electrical power, and both space and electrical power were at a premium on fighter aircraft.
 Another problem was that to keep antennas to a size that could be carried on a fighter, the operating wavelength had to be squeezed down to a meter or so.
 Finally, an AI set was essentially field combat gear, and so it had to be rugged, reliable, and easy to use.